 By moving just 15% of lower-performing reps up into higher performing quadrants, the revenue impact can be significant for organizations.

-Ron Hollis, Sales Effectiveness Consultant at InsideSales.com, advises organizations to use a scientific method in trying to identify their top salespeople and making sure their process is known and repeated throughout the company.
+Ron Hollis, Sales Effectiveness Consultant at InsideSales.com, advises organizations to use a scientific method in trying to identify their top salespeople.
+Additionally, the same should be applied when making sure their process is known and repeated throughout the company.